Go back to Africa.

 .

-The owners of the (https://escalademauritanie.com) website turned out to be the two French climbers who were the driving force behind the opening of the area to climbers and who have authored many routes: Anne de Bileney and Jean Louis Lauferon.
+The owners of the escalademauritanie.com website turned out to be the two French climbers, Anne de Bileney and Jean Louis Lauferon, who have been the driving force behind the opening of the area to climbers and who have authored many of the routes.
 The two were kind enough to mail us the guidebook and to put us in touch with Kadi Mehdi who runs a large tourism company in Mauritania and who has been working with the Mauritanian government to allow climbing there.
-Kadi would arrange all the logistics for us including permissions to climb the domes.
+Kadi would arrange all the logistics for us including permissions to climb on the domes.

 Details